tedzchow/git-practice/donald-ross/todo-app/client/README.md

 This project is created with ReactJS and Tailwind.

-This project has three parts
+This project has three parts:

     1. header and add list button